cmdn-thaile/project-l/README.md

 - Rich text editor for chapter description
 - Authentication using Clerk
 - ORM using Prisma
-- MySQL database using Planetscale
+- MySQL database using Planet Scale

 ### Prerequisites